We are happy to announce our speakers and team of the TLS 2023 (in alphabetical order). Click on the pictures to learn more about the person.

 He joined ZF in 2006 and worked for 5 years in the field of strategic logistics, leading projects on inventory optimization, delivery performance and lean logistics in several of ZF’s global sites.
 For three years, he served as project lead for the industrialization of a truck transmission in Hangzhou China.
 From 2014 to 2016, Michael was responsible for supplier management at ZF group, focusing on supplier quality performance, risk management and supply chain sustainability.
 Since January 2021, he is the global lead for sustainability and EHS.
 He is convinced that sustainability is not only about complying with regulations but must be an integral part of the business strategy.
 By embedding sustainability in processes and decision-making, it is possible to interlink long-term business success with a company’s responsibility for society and the environment.

-Prof Maria Fernanda Lemos
+Prof Dr Maria Fernanda Lemos

 Maria Fernanda Lemos | Professor of Urban Planning and Design at PUC-Rio